matiuhart/vaultwarden-replace-secrets-action/README.md

-# Vaultwarden/Bitwarden secrets replacement solution
+# Vaultwarden secrets replacement Actions

-This action is based on a bash script wich was created to integrate Vaultwarden to Github Actions for secrets replacements.
-Currently, Vault Warden, doesn't supports Bitwarden Public API/Organization API key, this limit the usage of Github Actions snippets developped for Bit Warden.
-Also it can works with Bitwarden
+This action is based on a bash script that was created to integrate Vaultwarden to Github Actions for secrets replacements.
+Currently, Vaultwarden doesn't support Bitwarden Public API/Organization API key, this limits the usage of Github Actions snippets developed for BitWarden.
+Also, it can work with Bitwarden

 ## How it works?
-The script will search defined Linux environment variables inside of the provided file as parameter (used as a template).
-For each variable founded in file will search an entry (with the same variable name) in Vaultwarden, then   will create a new file with .replaced suffix adding the secrets values with envsubst.
+The script will search defined Linux environment variables inside of the provided file as a parameter (used as a template).
+For each variable found in the file will search an entry (with the same variable name) in Vaultwarden, then   will create a new file with .replaced suffix adding the secrets values with envsubst.

 ## Inputs
-**BW_CLIENTID:** Your clientId of your vw/bw user
+**BW_CLIENTID:** Your clientId of your vw user

-**BW_CLIENTSECRET:** Your clientSecret of your vw/bw user
+**BW_CLIENTSECRET:** Your clientSecret of your vw user

-**BW_PASSWORD:** Your vw/bw user password
+**BW_PASSWORD:** Your vw user password

-**BW_SERVER:** Your vw/bw server
+**BW_SERVER:** Your vw server

-**FILE_TO_REPLACE:** File wich contains secrets.
-The secrets are replaced with envsubst so you need define it as
-                $MY_SECRET_NAME in the vw entry name and the template secret file (You can see an example file in deployments/docker-compose.yaml)
+**FILE_TO_REPLACE:** File which contains secrets.
+The secrets are replaced with envsubst so you need to define it as          $MY_SECRET_NAME in the vw entry name and the template secret file (You can see an example file in deployments/docker-compose.yaml)

 ## GA Variables and secrets
-You need to define the bellow secrets and variables in you pipeline, for the clientID and clientSecret you will should to generate an API Key for the vaultwarden user in *Account Settings>Security>Keys>API Keys*.
+You need to define the below secrets and variables in your pipeline, for the clientID and clientSecret you should generate an API Key for the Vaultwarden user in *Account Settings>Security>Keys>API Keys*.

 ### Secrets